TABLE OF CONTENTS

 9.10 Daisy Chaining SPI devices

-10.1 The Microwire Interface Specification (As a PICmicro Bit-Bang Master)
+10.1 The Microwire Interface Specification (As a PICmicro Bit-Bang Master)11 The Dallas 1-Wire Bus

 10.2 Microwire Bit-Bang Master and Slave Interface Services